Drug-Resistant Epilepsy Treatment in Ahmedabad

 Frequently Asked Questions About Drug-Resistant Epilepsy

 You may have drug-resistant epilepsy if you continue to have seizures despite trying at least two anti-epileptic medications at appropriate doses for adequate periods.
-If you've been on multiple medications and still have seizures that affect your daily life, it's time to consult an epilepsy specialist for comprehensive evaluation.
+If you've been on multiple medications and still have seizures that affect your daily life, it's time to consult an epilepsy specialist for a full evaluation.

 Modern epilepsy surgery is generally safe when performed at experienced centers.
 Like any surgery, there are risks, but serious complications are rare.
 The potential benefits—including seizure freedom and improved quality of life—often outweigh the risks for appropriate candidates.
 Our specialists will thoroughly discuss risks and benefits with you.